 Choosing the appropriate dental restoration for your child depends on several factors that impact performance, durability, longevity, and cost.
 These factors include the filling material used, the amount of remaining tooth structure, the placement technique, the chewing load the tooth will bear, and the expected lifespan of the primary tooth.
 Prior to commencing treatment, your dentist will discuss all available options and assist you in selecting the most suitable filling for your child’s specific case.
 It is useful to understand the two primary types of dental restorations: composite fillings and full coverage crowns.

-- White fillings are fillings placed into a prepared tooth after the decay is removed.
-They include glass ionomers, resin ionomers, and composite (resin) fillings.
-The dentist will prepare the tooth, places the filling and adjusts it as needed.
+Composite fillings, also known as white fillings, are applied to a prepared tooth after the removal of decay.
+They include materials such as glass ionomers, resin ionomers, and composite resins.
+The dentist prepares the tooth, places the filling, and makes necessary adjustments as required.

-- Crowns are often the recommended treatment for back teeth that have experienced severe decay or enamel malformations.
-They protect the entire surface of the tooth throughout the lifespan of the baby tooth, and hold up best to chewing forces in growing patients.
-Some baby teeth with large decay that extends into the pulp or nerve of the tooth will require a pulpotomy or pulectomy, which removes the damaged nerve tissue and medicine is placed to keep the tooth strong.
-A crown will then be placed over the treated tooth.
+Crowns are frequently recommended for posterior teeth that have extensive decay or enamel abnormalities.
+They provide full coverage of the tooth surface and are designed to withstand chewing forces throughout the lifespan of the primary tooth.
+In cases where large decay reaches the pulp or nerve of the tooth, a pulpotomy or pulpectomy may be necessary.
+These procedures involve the removal of damaged nerve tissue and the placement of medication to maintain the tooth’s strength.
+Following the treatment, a crown will be placed over the treated tooth.